EliaTogni/Univault/Classes/Simulation.md

 The area under the line in the first graph above must obviously be equal to $1$.

-The point of modeling with continuous random variables is that the geometric representation of these function ($f(x)$ and $F(x)$) help in modeling.
+The point of modeling with continuous random variables is that the geometric representation of these functions ($f(x)$ and $F(x)$) helps in modeling.
 Having in mind what these functions look like in terms of graph is really useful.

 Let's analyze the algorithmic part.